tahiratareef2710-wq/SmartCity-ML-Module/README.md

 # CityMind — An Urban Intelligence System

-An AI-powered smart city simulation system built for the AI2002 course at FAST-NUCES.
-CityMind helps city authorities make smarter, faster, and better-informed decisions using a combination of AI search, optimization, and machine learning techniques.
+CityMind is an AI-powered smart city simulation system that helps city authorities make smarter, faster, and better-informed decisions using a combination of AI search, optimization, and machine learning techniques.

 ## 👥 Team
 - Tahira Tareef